Permutation groups, partition lattices and block structures: Permutation Groups

 Conversely, if $G$ is nilpotent with quasi-hamiltonian Sylow subgroups, then any subgroup is nilpotent and hence a direct product of its Sylow subgroups.
 Factors whose orders are powers of different primes commute; factors whose orders are powers of the same prime commute by hypothesis.
 So any two subgroups commute.

-Note that not every quasi-hamiltonian group is a Dedekind group; so the OB property lies strictly between transitivity and pre-primitivity.
-Note also that $Q_8$ is quasi-hamiltonian but $Q_8\times Q_8$ is not; so the OB property is not closed under direct product.
+Note that not every quasi-hamiltonian group is a Dedekind group, namely a group all of whose subgroups are normal; so the OB property lies strictly between transitivity and pre-primitivity.
+Note also that $Q_8$ (acting regularly) is quasi-hamiltonian but $Q_8\times Q_8$ in the product action is not; so the OB property is not closed under direct product.

 For groups with a regular normal subgroup, we have the following result.

 \begin{theorem} If $G\leq \Sym(\Omega)$ is a transitive group containing a regular normal subgroup $N$, then $G$ is OB if and only if the subgroups of $N$ normalised by $G_{\alpha}$ commute. \end{theorem}